 Success in family court is difficult to measure.
 My criminal lawyer colleagues tell me a good criminal lawyer typically has a success rate of 50 percent.
 In a criminal proceeding the Crown has the burden of proving an accused’s guilt beyond a reasonable doubt.
 If you are charged with a criminal offence you want a criminal lawyer who is willing to challenge the Crown.
-I would guess my own ‘success rate’ is about 80 percent, but that is because I only put issues before the court if I am quite certain I will be successful and negotiations have failed.
+I would guess my own ‘success rate’ was about 80 percent, but that was because I only put issues before the court if I was quite certain I could be successful and negotiations had failed.
+Put another way, it is easier to meet lowered expectations.

 Typically, when parties go to court they are asking for interim, or temporary, relief from a judge on a motion.
 One party asks the court for several things as does the other party.
 Judges typically give both parties some of what they want but both usually leave the court feeling they didn’t get what they wanted.
 I do a great deal of persuading with my own clients to avoid court.